 Physical impacts include potential construction of rail stations, reconfiguration of existing or creation of new rail facilities, and potential ROW acquisition, which may require the conversion of non-transportation land to a transportation use.
-The specific alignment developed in later project phases, should a corridor alternative be selected as the preferred alternative, would determine the extent to which land use conversions occur.
+The specific alignment developed in later project phases would determine the extent to which land use conversions occur.
 If the alignment is within the ROW of or closely parallel to an existing transportation corridor such as the UP Railroad, the extent of land use conversion may be minimal.
 The farther an alignment departs from an existing transportation feature, however, the greater the likelihood for land use conversion, ranging from building on vacant/undeveloped land to potential displacement of existing structures.

 Construction and operation of a passenger rail system could influence future growth and land values as developments consider the perceived assets and drawbacks of proximity to a rail line.

 Because land within the corridor includes residential, commercial, and industrial uses, the potential for displacement exists and would be addressed in Tier 2 analysis, if applicable.